justfifi17/Cloud-Computing/Kubernetes/An app with node.js/README.md

 # ☸ Running App on Kubernetes 🐳

-#### * Running multi-node Kubernetes cluster on Cloud using a hosted Kubernetes cluster with Google Kubernetes Engine  - three nodes*
+#### * Running multi-node Kubernetes cluster on Cloud using a hosted Kubernetes cluster with Google Kubernetes Engine *
 #